-The Fellowship Book Club meets on the first Tuesday of each month at 7:30pm in the Fellowship Library of the Unitarian Fellowship of Houston, 1504 Wirt Road and is open to all book lovers.
+Here are the books The Second Tuesday Book Club of the Unitarian Fellowship will be reading and discussing in the next 3 months.
+These books are available in paperback either at your local book store, online or at the Houston Public Library.
+The Fellowship Book Club meets on the second Tuesday of each month at 10:30 am in the Fellowship Library of the Unitarian Fellowship of Houston, 1504 Wirt Road and is open to all book lovers.

 “Word by Word: The Secret Life of Dictionaries” by Kory Stamper

 With wit and irreverence, lexicographer Kory Stamper cracks open the obsessive world of dictionary writing, from the agonizing decisions about what to define and how to do it to the knotty questions of ever-changing word usage.

 In his final novel, which he considered his most important, Aldous Huxley transports us to the remote Pacific island of Pala, where an ideal society has flourished for 120 years.